SamuelWu2001/LeetCode2024/TwoPointers/1616. Split Two Strings to Make Palindrome/README.md

 1. Any requirement on time/space complexity?
 ### Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category.
-1. Sort
+1. Two Pointers
-   We can start from sorting the given array, then check if there are consecutive items with the same value.
-If there are, we return True; otherwise, we reach the end of the array and return False.
-2. Sort the elements of the array in a HashMap or Set
-   We traverse each element in the array and check them before storing in a Set.
-If the element isn't in the Set,  we add it.
-If we finish iterating through all elements without any duplicate, we return False.
+   We can use two pointers point to the start and the end of the string and move inwards to check if the string is a palindrome.
 ### Plan
 > - Sketch visualizations and write pseudocode.
 > - Walk through a high-level implementation with an existing diagram.

-General Idea: Create a Set to store numbers.
-If the number is already in the Set, return True.
-Otherwise we reach the end of the array and return False.
-1. Create the Set
-2. Iterate through the array
-   - check if the number is already in the Set
-   - add the number into the Set
-3. Return False if we reach the end of the array
+General Idea: First move the two pinters inwards until the elements pointed by the two pointers are different.
+Then check the lefting part of the two strings if one of them are palindrome.
+If true, return true, otherwise return false.
+1. Create two pointers `l` and `r` and points to the the start of string a and the end of string b respectively
+2. Move the two pointers inward until the elements are different
+3. Check if one of the remaining part of string a and string b is palindrome
+   - if true, return True
+   - else change the role of string a and string b and continue on step 2
+5. Return False

 ### Implement
 > - Implement the solution (make sure to know what level of detail the interviewer wants)